ignasipuch/pelissimo/README.md

  * <b> 1. analysis:</b> Directory with the code related to analyze PELE simulations:

    * **1.1. disc.py**: Script to: (1) Read all the information about a metric in a simulation and calculating different scoring functions.
    (2) Make plots of the evolution of the Boltzmann weighted average or minimum of a certain metric throughout a simulation.

    * **1.2. analysis.py**: Script to analyze simulations.

    * **1.3. pele_fetcher.py**: Script that fetches specific snapshot of a simulation.

    * **1.4. rmsd.py**: Script that prepares all to run an rmsd calculation in MN4.

+   * **1.5. qm.py**: Script to optimize ligand, calculate charges and prepare ligand to put results in a folder ready to make peleffy parametrize the ligand.

  * <b> 2. protocol:</b> Directory with code related to the pelissimo protocol that is being assembled.